How to Implement an Internal Branding Strategy

 Employees that see mismatched brand messages lose their trust immediately.

-An example is a company advertising about green energy while outsourcing manufacturing to questionable third-world conditions just to increase profit.
+An example is a company advertising green energy while outsourcing manufacturing to questionable third-world conditions just to increase profit.

 This will inevitably result in compromised integrity and a disillusioned workforce.